Hubble telescope finds dead galaxies. Scientists say they may help us understand 'where we're from'

 Everyone got that?

-Whitaker authorized a study published in the journal Nature Wednesday revealing that scientists working with NASA’s Hubble Space Telescope had recently discovered six galaxies that mysteriously died during the universe’s most active period of star birth.
-Those findings have surprised and puzzled astronomers — let alone kids or people without a degree in astrology.
+Whitaker authored a study published in the journal Nature Wednesday revealing that scientists working with NASA’s Hubble Space Telescope had recently discovered six galaxies that mysteriously died during the universe’s most active period of star birth.
+Those findings have surprised and puzzled astronomers — let alone kids or people without a degree in astronomy.

 Boiling it down, Whitaker explains that the findings are all about understanding our origin.
 And that's why they matter.